 The Company rented office space from its Chief Executive Officer on a month-to-month lease.
 These transactions were in the normal course of operations and are measured at their transaction amount, which is the amount agreed to by the related parties.
-During the year ended December 31, 2016, the Company paid \$12,000 (nine months ended December 31, 2015 - \$8,097) in rent and occupancy costs.
+During the three months ended March 31, 2017, the Company paid \$3,000 (2016 - \$3,000) in rent and occupancy costs.